MagniteEngineering/fledge.polyfill/docs/README.md

 ### Auction

-The **auction** demo was set up to showcase what a simple auction might look like importing the various logic URLs using ES Modules.
+The **auction** demo was set up to showcase what an auction might look like importing the various logic URLs using ES Modules.

 ### Running the Demo